tdkehoe/firebase-emulator-tutorial/README.md

 ### Connect your functions to Firebase

 Find your credentials in the Firebase console.
-Put these in `functions/index.js`.
+Put these in `environments.ts`.

 ```
 const firebaseConfig = {